A Life on Paper: Selected Stories by Georges-Olivier Châteaureynard translated from the French by Edward Gauvin (2010) Small Beer Press (2010) 256 pp

 Before the Best Translated Book Award put Georges-Olivier Châteaureynard’s A Life on Paper on its longlist (and now it’s a finalist), I had never heard of this French author, despite his long career (not that this surprises me).
 I hope to get to know his work much better, though that will require a lot of work from translators.
-So far, from my slight research online, A Life on Paper (tr. from the French by Edward Gauvin, 2010) is the only work of his to find its way to English.
+So far, from my slight research online, A Life on Paper is the only work of his to find its way to English.
 Thanks to Small Beer Press for bringing this one to our attention, and hopefully Edward Gauvin is working on some of Châteaureynard’s novels.

 Categorizing Châteaureynaud seems futile.
 He’s called a fabulist, but I think this is too limiting; frankly, some of his stories seem to be written just for the fun of it, with no metaphorical intent whatsoever.
 I would say he’s like Kafka — the bizarre happens in an every-day setting and the characters keep acting like it’s completely sane — only his tone is quite different, reminding me more of Melville’s story-telling style.
 Well, there’s no reason to categorize him, and I hope some passages from his stories will give a better sense of whether you’d enjoy this collection.